lmouline/DAS-MM/example/model/SmartGrid/README.md

 Model Example: SmartGrid at Luxembourg
 --------------------------------------

+To allow interactive diagnosis of adaptive systems, we developed a model-based solution.
+In this example, we will describe how to use our solution on a smart grid system.
+We will first describe a smart grid example, then the different steps that engineers will have to do to use our approach.
+As this approach is a Model-Driven Engineering (MDE), using our approach mainly means instantiating the proposed meta-model.
+**Disclaimer:** We have not developed any specific language to instantiate easily our meta-model.
+To do so, an engineer will have to use our basic Java or javascript API.
+To show how to instantiate our meta-model, we describe both an object model and a Java code.
+The complete object model can be seen here (**TODO**) and the Java code [here](src/main/java).

 ## Description of the example

 The National Institute of Standards and Technology (NIST) defines smart grids as "a modernized grid that enables bidirectional flows of energy and uses two-way communication and **control capabilities** that will lead to a collection of **new functionalities and applications**".